jamiedavenport/tanstack/packages/tanstack/README.md

 });
 ```

-`fonts` accepts either an array (eager) or a function returning an array (lazy).
-Use the function form if your fonts come from `node_modules` or otherwise touch the filesystem at module evaluation time — the resolver runs once on the first request and the result is reused.
+Importing fonts with Vite's `?inline` suffix bundles them into the build as base64 data URLs, so the template works in any runtime (Node, edge, serverless) without `node:fs` reads or `process.cwd()` path resolution. `fonts` accepts either an array (eager) or a function returning an array (lazy) — the lazy form runs once on the first request and the result is reused, useful if you'd rather defer decoding.

 ### 3. `routes/og/$.ts` — the server route